 Ethnic Blepharoplasty in Middle Eastern Patients

-The ethnic eyelid can have a variety of characteristics, and anatomical variations that distinguish it from the white Caucasian eyelids, typically these include relatively full brow, fine upper eyelid show, lines in the lower eyelid with or without bags and variable dark rings and facial lines.
-These characteristic changes usually occur as a consequence of facial aging, however genetics also have an important role.
-Some younger patients have genetic factors that result in multiple lines in the upper or lower eyelid from their twenties and these changes give them an appearance of being older than their actual years.
-Dr. De Silva favours conservative blepharoplasty surgery that gives a natural looking result.
-The ethnic eyelid can refer to the Middle Eastern eyelid, the Latino/Hispanic eyelid, the African American eyelid (which is often more forwardly positioned, termed proptosed) or the Asian eyelid (tends to be flatter with half of patients lacking a crease in the upper eyelid).
+- The ethnic eyelid can have a variety of anatomical variations, typically these include a relatively full brow, fine upper eyelid show, lines in the lower eyelid with or without bags and variable dark rings and facial lines.
+These characteristic changes usually occur as a consequence of facial ageing; however, genetics also has an important role.
+Some younger patients present with lines or swelling around their eyelids from their twenties.
+These genetic changes can give an older or more tired appearance.
+Dr De Silva uses techniques ensure a natural looking result, scar less surgery by hiding scars on the inside of the eyelid.

 X-ray of orbits, the bones surrounding the eye and supporting the position of the eyelids.
 The underlying shape of the bones in different ethnicities reflects the positions of the eyelids and must be taken into account with blepharoplasty to give a natural looking result.